-1 curve was so steep that I say that it has taken quite a 2 number of years to get to the knowledge base that 3 I have todav.
-I would be advising - and you may want to come on to this at another point - but I would be 4 5 advising that certainly what is needed for 10:14 Non-Executive Directors needs to be different.
-6 7 been having conversations with the Department of Health 8 and with the Health and Social Care Leadership Centre to bring about a different focus of induction, training 9 and development opportunities for Health and Social 10 10.14 11 Care Non-Executives here.
-That needs to be bespoke for 12 health and social care and not that it is grouped into 13 a training session for Non-Execs, whether you're on the 14 Housing Executive or you're on an infrastructure body or you're on a health trust.
-I think we need to 15 10:14 16 contextualise the health trusts, we need to 17 contextualise health and social care, and we need to 18 equip Non-Executive Directors to understand the kind of 19 business that comes before you as a Non-Executive Director.
-These reports are vast, they are 20 10:15 21 complicated, they are not something that we would ever 22 have experienced.
-So whilst I have had Board experience in the past, nothing would prepare me for 23 24 the information that was going to flow my direction as 25 a Non-Executive Director.
-So my advice to colleagues 10:15 in the Department of Health and Leadership Centre is to 26 27 develop a suite, and that's the work that is undergoing at the minute.
-28
+1 curve was so steep that I say that it has taken quite a 2 number of years to get to the knowledge base that 3 I have today.
+I would be advising - and you may want 4 to come on to this at another point - but I would be 5 advising that certainly what is needed for 10:14 6 Non-Executive Directors needs to be different.
+I have 7 been having conversations with the Department of Health 8 and with the Health and Social Care Leadership Centre 9 to bring about a different focus of induction, training 10 and development opportunities for Health and Social 10:14 11 Care Non-Executives here.
+That needs to be bespoke for 12 health and social care and not that it is grouped into 13 a training session for Non-Execs, whether you're on the 14 Housing Executive or you're on an infrastructure body 15 or you're on a health trust.
+I think we need to 10:14 16 contextualise the health trusts, we need to 17 contextualise health and social care, and we need to 18 equip Non-Executive Directors to understand the kind of 19 business that comes before you as a Non-Executive 20 Director.
+These reports are vast, they are 10:15 21 complicated, they are not something that we would ever 22 have experienced.
+So whilst I have had Board 23 experience in the past, nothing would prepare me for 24 the information that was going to flow my direction as 25 a Non-Executive Director.
+So my advice to colleagues 10:15 26 in the Department of Health and Leadership Centre is to 27 develop a suite, and that's the work that is undergoing 28 at the minute.
+29 12 Q. Thank you for that context.
+We will come on to look at

-Τ some of the information that is contained in Board 2 packs to give the Panel and others an idea of the 3 complexity of the information and the volume.
+1 some of the information that is contained in Board 2 packs to give the Panel and others an idea of the 3 complexity of the information and the volume.
 But just 4 as a general point, you mentioned there about the 5 knowledge base that was required was something that was 10:15 6 outside your remit at that stage and perhaps the remit 7 of other board members, would you agree that in order 8 for a board member to be sufficiently curious about 9 information that either they need or they are provided 10 with, that they have to have a knowledge base and the 10:16 11 confidence to ask the right questions so the 12 information and the training would be essential?
 13 Α. Absolutely.
 14 13 Q. If we look your role as a Non-Executive Director first 15 of all, WIT-100437, your Section 21.
 At 5.1, you say: 10:16 16 17 "I commenced my tenure as a member of the Southern 18 Trust Board on 15th February 2016, was reappointed from 19 15th February 2020 and completed my tenure on 20 30th November 2020."
 10:16 21 22 Just in relation to that, while we're on that 23 particular point, the appointment and the reappointment 24 of board members, is that something that has to be 25 applied for or is the reappointment automatically if 10:17 26 the Board Member wishes it to be so?
 27 Α. It's both.
-It depends on the department, but there is 28 an approach in Northern Ireland from the Commissioner 29 of Public Annointments Office that reannointments
+It depends on the department, but there is 28 an approach in Northern Ireland from the Commissioner 29 of Public Appointments Office that reappointments